 - -No potential for windfall profits in good years. - -Less tax management flexibility from timing sales and expenses. - -Risk of exploiting or "mining" of the farmland by a tenant.

 For Tenants

 - -Bears all yield and price risk. - -Crop production and expenses are higher.

 Trends in Leases and Values of Agricultural Land in Kansas

-by Dr. Mykel Taylor, K-State Research and Extension, Agriculture economist
+by Robin Reid, K-State Research and Extension, Ag Economist